Azure-Samples/java-microservices-aca-lab/index.md

 # Lab: Deploy and run Java applications on Azure Container Apps

-In this lab, you’ll learn how to deploy a Java application to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) and integrate it with additional Azure services.
-You’ll also deploy a copy of the Spring Petclinic Microservices sample application to find out how Azure Container Apps supports Azure Spring Apps that use managed components.
+In this lab, you’ll learn how to deploy Java applications to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) and integrate them with additional Azure services.
+You’ll also deploy a copy of the Spring Petclinic Microservices sample workload to find out how Azure Container Apps supports Azure Spring Apps that use managed components.

 ## What you’ll cover

 As you work through the lab modules, you’ll explore the following:

-* A general introduction to the sample application, the microservices it’s composed of, and the related Azure services and resources you’ll use to deploy it
+* A general introduction to the sample workload, the Spring applications that it’s composed of, and the related Azure services and resources you’ll use to deploy it
-* A walk-through on how to deploy the [Spring Petclinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices) to Azure Container Apps
+* A walk-through on how to deploy the [Spring Petclinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices) workload to Azure Container Apps
 * Detailed steps on enabling monitoring, end-to-end tracing, and Grafana dashboards for the deployed sample application
-* Instructions on how to securely connect services by using managed identities
+* Instructions on how to securely connect applications and services by using managed identities
 * A walk-through on how to build intelligent Azure Spring Apps with Azure OpenAI Service
-* Instructions for automatically deploying a microservices application to Azure
+* Instructions for automatically deploying applications to Azure
 * Guidance on building reliable Java apps on Azure Container Apps

 You can review the contents of this lab as GitHub pages at [Java microservices on ACA](https://azure-samples.github.io/java-microservices-aca-lab/).